ConnectedLib/connectedlib10/modules/youth-development/section-2-2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JzEOzGyJmyE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div></div>

 - **Social aggression appears around ages 11 or 12**.
-Peer conflict arrives alongside the cliques, crowds, and social hierarchies. **Bullying** arises as it becomes important to youth to figure out who is in or out of their social group.
+Peer conflict arrives along with the cliques, crowds, and social hierarchies, often leading to **bullying** as it becomes more important to figure out who is in or out of a social group.

 - **Conflict decreases as adolescence progresses**.
-When youth begin to stabilize their sense of identity, relying less on their social groups to define them, peer conflict tends to decrease.
+As youth begin to stabilize their sense of identity, relying less on their social groups to define their identity, peer conflict tends to decrease.

 <div class="reflection">